 Risk on business and causes Likelihood and impact Overall change in risk from last year Mitigating factors Appetite Reduced availability or increased cost of debt financing Breach of financial and non-financial borrowing covenants Over-reliance on an individual lender Significant increases in interest rates LTV increasing above target Refinancing risk from upcoming expiries Likelihood: Low Impact: High Increases in interest rates in the short-term reduce earnings and dividend capacity to the extent the Company has drawn balances on its variable rate RCF.
 Lack of availability of financing would have a significant impact on property strategy if properties needed to be sold to repay loans.
-Decreased - valuations have stabilised during the year and are starting to increase, with variable interest rates decreasing The Company's weighted average maturity on its debt is c. five years The Board and Investment Manager focus on having funding in place to take advantage of opportunities as they arise.
+Decreased - valuations have stabilised during the year and are starting to increase, with variable interest rates decreasing.
+The Company has three lenders The Company's weighted average maturity on its debt is c. five years Target net gearing of 25% LTV on property portfolio 80% of drawn debt facilities at the year end at a fixed rate of interest Significant unencumbered properties available to cure any potential breaches of LTV covenants Ongoing monitoring and management of the forecast liquidity and covenant position RCF limit increased from £50m to £60m since the year end to provide RCF headroom ahead of repaying the £20m SWIP loan expiring in August 2025 The Board and Investment Manager focus on having funding in place to take advantage of opportunities as they arise.
 The Board's aim is to minimise this risk to the extent possible through arranging longer- term facilities.
 Inadequate operational performance Inadequate performance, controls or systems operated by the Investment Manager Over-reliance on key investment manager personnel or other third party service providers Likelihood: Moderate Impact: High Increased risk of sub- optimal returns impacting earnings and dividend capacity, ineffective risk or threat management or decisions made on inaccurate information.
-Inability to retain or recruit staff of an appropriate calibre Increased - a member of key Investment Manager personnel left during the year Management Engagement Committee Outsourced internal audit function reporting directly to the Audit and Risk Committee The Board relies on the Investment Manager's processes.
-Its appetite for such risk is low
+Inability to retain or recruit staff of an appropriate calibre.
+Increased - a member of key Investment Manager personnel left during the year.
+Ongoing review of key service provider performance by the Management Engagement Committee Outsourced internal audit function reporting directly to the Audit and Risk Committee External depositary with responsibility for safeguarding assets and performing cash monitoring The Investment Management Agreement contains key personnel provisions designed to mitigate the potential impact of key individuals leaving A satisfactory appointment has been made by the Investment Manager to replace its key member of personnel who left during the year The Board relies on the Investment Manager's processes.
+Its appetite for such risk is low.